 In this scenario, each pair of fasta files correspond to a sample (or a replicate of a sample if you have replicates), so no demultiplexing is necessary.

-The reads has been trimmed from all artificial add-ons, such as adapters, tags, indices and also from primers.
+The reads have been trimmed from all artificial add-ons, such as adapters, tags, indices and also from primers.

 Read pairs should be quality filtered,